YourOrdinaryCat/Charmy/docs/index.md

 ## Overview

-A lightweight and user-friendly utility that adds customizable hot corners to your computer.
+A lightweight, user-friendly utility that adds customizable hot corners to your computer.
 Among other things, Charmy features a modern design, allows per-monitor configuration, and supports delayed triggers - that is, triggering a hot corner only if the cursor has sat there for the specified duration.
+All free of cost.

 ## Available Actions